Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Graph of valid plane trees: Global Structure

+Note that $i$ labels a left half-edge in the tree $T_0(P)$ if and only if $p_i$ was pushed onto the stack in the greedy algorithm.

-In fact if a primary structure has any valid plane tree, then the greedy algorithm will produce a valid plane tree.
-The next theorem proves this claim using induction on the length of the primary structure.
+In fact if a primary structure has any valid plane tree, then the greedy algorithm will terminate with an empty stack and thus produce a valid plane tree.
+The next theorem proves this claim using {a proof by minimal counterexample.}

-\begin{theorem} Given a primary structure $P$, the greedy algorithm produces a valid plane tree if a valid plane tree exists. \end{theorem}

-\begin{proof} We induct on the length of $P$.
-If $P$ has length two and has a valid plane tree, then $P=B\overline{B}$ and the greedy algorithm produces a valid plane tree with one edge.
-Assume that if $P$ is a sequence of length at most $2n-2$ that has a valid plane tree, then the greedy algorithm produces a $P$-valid plane tree.
+\begin{theorem} Let $P$ be a primary structure.
+If $\mathcal{V}(P)$ is nonempty then the greedy algorithm produces a valid plane tree $T_0\in \mathcal{V}(P)$. \end{theorem} \begin{proof} If $n=1$ then for all sequences of length $2n=2$ that have a valid plane tree, the greedy algorithm produces the (unique) plane tree.

-Let $P$ be a sequence of length $2n$ with at least one valid plane tree.
-Let $O$ be the output of the greedy algorithm (not necessarily a plane tree) and let $T$ be a $P$-valid plane tree.
-We will find a subtree with at least one edge that is shared by both $T$ and $O$, say $T''$.
-Once we have $T''$ let $P'$ be the sequence obtained by removing the letters corresponding to $T''$ from $P$ and denote by $T'$ and $O'$ the result when $T''$ is removed from $T$ and $O$ respectively.
-Note that $T'$ is a $P'$-valid plane tree and $O'$ is the output of the greedy algorithm performed on $P'$ by Lemma \ref{lemma: properties of greedy output}.
-By induction $O'$ is a $P'$-valid plane tree so $O$ is a $P$-valid tree as well.

-Thus it suffices to show that $O$ and $T$ share a common subtree.
-Assume that $i$ labels the first half-edge at which the two disagree.
-We show by contradiction that $i$ must be a left-half of an edge $e(i,k)$ in $T$.
-If not then $i$ is a right-half of an edge $e(j,i)$ in $T$.
-Both $T$ and $O$ agree before $i$ so $j$ is also an unmatched left half-edge at the $i^{th}$ step of the greedy algorithm.
-Since $e(j,i)$ is not an edge in $O$ we know there is another more recent unmatched half-edge $j'$ with $j<j'<i$.
-Since $T$ and $O$ agree for the first $i-1$ half-edges we know that $e(j',k)$ is an edge in $T$ for some $k>i$.
-But then $T$ has edges $e(j,i)$ and $e(j',k)$ for $j<j'<i<k$ which violates the noncrossing condition.

-Since $O$ and $T$ differ at the $i^{th}$ half-edge we conclude that $i$ is a right-half-edge in $O$.
-Say $i$ forms the edge $e(j,i)$ in $O$.
-We will find a subtree within the first $i$ half-edges of both $O$ and another $P$-valid plane tree.